Avocado oil vs Canola oil: Health & nutrition comparison

 Avocado oil is also linked with decreased inflammatory processes of arthritis.
 (8)

-When it comes to canola oil, especially when it comes to frying, there are increased levels of inflammatory markers in the system.
+When it comes to canola oil, especially when it comes to frying, the system has increased inflammatory markers.
 In addition to that, there is increased damage caused by oxidative stress.
 Somehow the opposite effects of avocado oil.
 (9)

 Cancer

-There are overall decreased risks of cancer development in avocado oil since it has antioxidative properties.
+Overall, avocado oil has decreased the risks of cancer development since it has antioxidative properties.
 (10)

 Canola oil is linked with decreased risks of overall cancer.
 It suppresses breast cancer cells and colon cancer cells.
 (11)(12)(13)

-However, this study indicated that the polycyclic aromatic compounds present in canola oil are linked with an increase in cancer development.
+However, this study indicated that the polycyclic aromatic compounds present in canola oil are linked with increased cancer development.
 (14)

 Diabetes